jj1bdx/luatrek/doc/manual/bsdtrek-memo.md

 * Convention: C NSECTS -> Lua V.NSECTS (where `local V = trek.gstate`)
 * Even shorter names can be locally defined per each module

+## Initialization and access to the tables

+* Array initialization in Lua pl.array2d.new() and pl.tablex.new() with a table *must* be done with an anonymous function which returns the table (as a constructor)
+* Lua has no pointer, so the access to each member element of C structures or Lua tables have to be performed by directly specifying the member (i.e., `c->member` must be rewritten to `c.member`)

 ## Module names

 * All modules are now under lua/trek/